Canop/termimad/README.md

 ### Templates

-In order to separate the rendering format from the content, the `format!` macro is not always a good solution because you may not be sure the content is free of characters which may mess the markdown.
+In order to separate the rendering format from the content, you may want to have some constant markdown and fill some placeholders with dynamic items.

+The `format!` macro is not always a good solution for that because you may not be sure the content is free of characters which may mess the markdown.

+A solution is to use one of the templating functions or macros.

 A template is to markdown what a prepared statement is to SQL: interpreted once and preventing the content to be interpreted as parts of the structure.

-A solution is to use one of the templating functions or macros.

 #### Inline Templates